-Figure 1: Meteosat Second Generation-8 satellite imagery on 4 August 2016 at 1300, for a) visible reflectance, and infrared-based significant dust enhancements from b) EUMETSAT and c) DEBRA algorithms.
-Labels “M” in panels (b) and (c) denote the over-water portion of a significant dust plume that was missed almost entirely by the infrared-based dust detection methods.
-Here, the missing dust plume is only evident in visible imagery (panel a) due to its high contrast against the dark ocean background.
+Figure 1: Meteosat Second Generation-8 satellite imagery on 4 August 2016 at 1300, for a) visible reflectance, and infrared-based significant dust enhancements from b) EUMETSAT (dust = magenta) and c) DEBRA (dust = yellow) algorithms.
+Labels “1” on each panel denote the well-detected over-land dust plume, while labels “2” denote the over-water portion of a significant dust plume that was missed by the infrared-based dust detection methods.
+Here, the missing dust plume is only evident in visible imagery (panel a) due to its high contrast against the relatively dark ocean background.

 Figure 1, showing Meteosat Second Generation-8 (MSG-8) imagery collected on 4 August at 1300 UTC (about 4 PM local time in Qatar, located in the center of these frames), illustrates our motivation for studying these two disparate dust storms.
-The left panel shows visible reflectance imagery, while the center and right panels show algorithmic enhancements of dust via the EUMETSAT Dust RGB Product and the DEBRA technique of Miller et al. (2017), respectively.
-Noteworthy is the markedly different performance of the SWBTD-based dust enhancements for the two dust plumes.
+The left panel shows conventional visible reflectance imagery, while the center and right panels show algorithmic enhancements of dust via the EUMETSAT Dust RGB Product and the DEBRA technique of Miller et al. (2017), respectively.
+Noteworthy is the markedly different performance of the SWBTD-based dust enhancements for the two dust plumes, labeled “1” and “2” in Fig. 1.
 Both methods readily capture the northern-originating inland (western) dust plume but completely miss the southern-originating (eastern) plume entering the Southern Persian/Arabian Gulf (hereafter, SG).

 Associated with these two storms were marked differences in air mass properties—the western storm was embedded within a dry continental air mass (low column-integrated moisture as measured by Total Precipitable Water, TPW), and the eastern storm within a moist maritime air mass originating from the northern Arabian Sea.
 It is hypothesized that the dry and moist air masses associated with these dust storms played a governing role in the varied performance of SWBTD-based satellite dust detection algorithms.
 To better understand this possible linkage, we begin with a discussion of the meteorological conditions, surface/satellite observations, and numerical model analysis characterizing this case.

-3.1 Meteorological Set-Up: Synoptic and Mesoscale Forcing
+3.1 Meteorological Lead Up: Synoptic and Mesoscale Forcing

 The following is a synopsis of the case study based on analysis of numerical modeling and surface station observations.
 The Navy Global Environmental Model (NAVGEM; Hogan et al. 2014) and the Weather Research and Forecasting model coupled to Chemistry (WRF-Chem; Grell et al., 2005) model were used to interpret aspects of the synoptic and mesoscale conditions for this case.
 WRF-Chem was coupled to a Naval Research Laboratory (NRL) dust source database for Southwest Asia (Walker et al., 2009) to examine dust lofting and transport.
-Figure 2 shows a NAVGEM analysis of the 500 mb geopotential height field and the relative vorticity during the initial stages of the event.
+Figure 2 shows a NAVGEM analysis of the 500 hPa geopotential height field and the relative vorticity during the initial stages of the event.
 Figure 3 shows WRF-Chem simulations for the column integrated dust mass for selected times across the 3-4 August period leading up to the satellite imagery shown in Fig. 1.
 Both dust plumes seen in satellite imagery were captured by this coupled model system.
-This case study was also simulated using the Regional Atmospheric Modeling System (RAMS; Cotton et al 2003; Saleeby and van den Heever 2013), and differences in the amounts of dust lofted between the WRF and RAMS simulations are detailed by Saleeby et al. 2018.
+This case study was also simulated using the Regional Atmospheric Modeling System (RAMS; Cotton et al., 2003; Saleeby and van den Heever, 2013), and differences in the amounts of dust lofted between the WRF and RAMS simulations are detailed by Saleeby et al. 2018.